rezaeim748/Cloud-Computing-course/HW2/README.md

 ## 🏁 Conclusion

-This project demonstrates Docker, Docker Compose, and Kubernetes fundamentals, including service discovery, persistence, and distributed caching using Redis.
+This project demonstrates Docker, Docker Compose, and Kubernetes fundamentals, including service discovery, persistent storage, and distributed caching using Redis.
+It provides a complete example of developing, containerizing, and deploying a cloud-native application.